 - Sectional rehearsals and masterclasses coached by professional performing musicians

-- Concerto competition in November, the winners to perform with the Youth Orchestra in spring concert
+- Concerto competition in early December, the winners to perform with the Youth Orchestra in spring concert

 Rehearsals are on Sunday afternoons from 2 to 6pm at Oakland School for the Arts.